Akbar: Consorts and concubines

 Akbar's first wife and one of the chief consorts was his cousin, Princess Ruqaiya Sultan Begum, the only daughter of his paternal uncle, Prince Hindal Mirza, and his wife Sultanam Begum.
-In 1551, Hindal Mirza died fighting valorously in a battle against Kamran Mirza's forces.
+In 1551, Hindal Mirza died fighting in a battle against Kamran Mirza's forces.
 Upon hearing the news of his brother's death, Humayun was overwhelmed with grief.
 Hindal's daughter Ruqaiya married Akbar about the time of his first appointment, at age nine, as governor of Ghazni Province.
-Humayun conferred on the imperial couple, all the wealth, army, and adherents of Hindal and Ghazni which one of Hindal's jagir was given to his nephew, Akbar, who was appointed as its viceroy and was also given the command of his uncle's army.
-Akbar's marriage with Ruqaiya was solemnized near Jalandhar, Punjab, when both of them were 14 years old.
+Akbar was also given the command of his uncle's army.
+Akbar's marriage with Ruqaiya was solemnised near Jalandhar, Punjab, when both of them were 14 years old.
 She was a senior-ranking wife of Akbar.
 She died childless in January 1626 and was buried next to her father's grave.

 His second wife was the daughter of Abdullah Khan Mughal.
-The marriage took place in 1557 during the siege of Mankot.
-Bairam Khan did not approve of this marriage, for Abdullah's sister was married to Akbar's uncle, Prince Kamran Mirza, and so he regarded Abdullah as a partisan of Kamran.
-He opposed the match until Nasir-al-Mulk made him understand that opposition in such matters was unacceptable.
-Nasir-al-Mulk arranged an assemblage of pleasure and banquet of joy, and a royal feast was provided.
+The marriage took place in 1557 during the Siege of Mankot.
+Bairam Khan did not approve of this marriage because Abdullah's sister was married to Akbar's uncle, Prince Kamran Mirza, and so he regarded Abdullah as a partisan of Kamran.
+Bairam Khan opposed the match until Nasir-al-Mulk persuaded him that he could not oppose it.
+Nasir-al-Mulk organised a joyful gathering and a grand feast.

-His third wife and one of his three chief consorts was his cousin, Salima Sultan Begum, the daughter of Nur-ud-din Muhammad Mirza and his wife Gulrukh Begum also known as Gulrang, the daughter of Emperor Babur.
+His third wife and one of his three chief consorts was his cousin, Salima Sultan Begum, the daughter of Nur-ud-din Muhammad Mirza and his wife Gulrukh Begum, also known as Gulrang, the daughter of Emperor Babur.
 She was at first betrothed to Bairam Khan by Humayun.
 After Bairam Khan died in 1561, Akbar married her in the same year.
 She was the foster mother of Akbar's second son, Murad Mirza.
-She held a great influence on Akbar.
-She was a poetess and was regarded as a remarkable woman being a poetess, lover of books, and actively played a role in the politics of the Mughal court during Akbar's and Jahangir's reigns.
+She was a poet and actively played a role in the politics of the Mughal court during Akbar's and Jahangir's reigns.
 She is regarded as the senior-most wife of Akbar.
 She died childless on 2 January 1613.